-Since its creation, La Esperanza has changed from being a squatter settlement with shacks made from scraps of tin, plastic, wood and cardboard, and lacking a sewage system, electricity or potable water.
+In the beginning, La Esperanza consisted of shacks made from scraps of tin, plastic, wood and cardboard.
+There was no sewage system, electricity or potable water.
 Since its creation, La Esperanza has been transformed into a viable community with cement block houses, underground sewage pipes and other basic services.
-These improvements were carried out with support from international organizations such as UNICEF and the active participation of the population.
+These improvements were carried out by the active participation of the population and with support from international organizations such as UNICEF.
 At the same time, new squatter settlements have arisen on the margins of the established communities due to the poverty in the countryside and in the communities themselves.

 We, the women of UPAVIM, made it our mission years ago to dedicate ourselves to making a difference where it is needed and tackling many of these issues in our community.

-Without a doubt, La Esperanza continues to suffer from many of the social problems that characterize marginalized populations like delinquent and gang violence, discrimination against women, domestic violence, alcoholism, drug addiction, illiteracy, unemployment, child and adult malnutrition, the lack of health services, child abuse, and the lack of sufficient schools for our children.
-As a result depression, fear and apathy amongst our population flourishes.
+Without a doubt, La Esperanza continues to suffer from many of the social problems that characterize marginalized populations like gang violence, discrimination against women, domestic violence, alcoholism, drug addiction, illiteracy, unemployment, child and adult malnutrition, the lack of health services, child abuse, and the lack of sufficient schools for our children.
+As a result, depression, fear, and apathy flourishes in our community.

-With the extreme poverty that characterizes La Esperanza we find many mothers, including ourselves, whose families have disintegrated and they are sole supporters of their family.
-Out of necessity to work and make a living, mothers must leave their younger children alone at home, with neighbors or older relatives, or to wander around by themselves in the streets.
-Lacking in financial resources, proper supervision and basic community services impedes the optimal growth as well as mental and physical development of our children.
+With the extreme poverty that characterizes La Esperanza we find many mothers, including ourselves, whose families have disintegrated, leaving us as the sole supporters of our families.
+Out of necessity to work and make a living, mothers must leave their younger children alone at home with neighbors or older relatives, or to wander around by themselves in the streets.
+Lacking in financial resources, proper supervision and basic community services, the optimal growth as well as mental and physical development of our children is diminished.
 We are working towards improving these problems.